 - They have a plain white license plate.

 - Another telltale sign that a taxi isn’t legitimate is if the license plate isn’t green.
-Legal Tokyo cabs use license plates that are either completely green or white with a green frame.
+Legal Tokyo cabs use license plates that are either wholly green or white with a green frame.
 If the license plate is only white with no green, it signifies a forbidden cab.
 Avoid any cars that have this characteristic.

 What a Taxi Car Will Typically Look Like